 A. Defendant's time at Hennepin County Jail since October 11, 2022.
-Regarding Defendant's time at the Hennepin County Jail, defense did not provide documentation on why Defendant was in segregation, when he was there or for how long.
-However, the State did receive police reports of an alleged assault, Mr. Vaughn being the suspect, that occurred on October 13, 2023.
-The State has notified defense that this case has been charged.
+On December 1, 2023, defense argued dismissal due to the conditions of Defendant's stay at the Hennepin County jail.
+However, defense provided no documentation or other offer of proof and therefore the State is asking the Court not to consider the arguments made.
+Specifically, defense argued, to their knowledge, Defendant had been in segregation the entirety of his time at Hennepin County Jail.
+Defense does not address any potential reasons for this segregation and does not provide any documentation to show the exact dates of segregation.
+Defense simply argues that each time they went to visit Defendant, he was in segregation.
+Specifically, defense stated they could only speak with Defendant through his food slot and the rooms were 6 x 12 feet and cement - sometimes with a mattress and sometimes with no mattress.
+Defense indicated the jail took away his reading and book privileges at times.
+Defense argued the conditions of Defendant's stay at jail meets the threshold of cruel and unusual punishment.
+Additionally, defense provided dates where Defendant was seen by medical staff at the jail.
+Defense does not provide information on why medical staff was visiting Defendant on those dates, how long the visits were, or who requested the visits.
+From October 2022 - September 2023 hospital staff visited Defendant anywhere from 4 - 14 times each month.
+It is unclear if this was to conduct a routine check, administer medicine or respond to an emergency medical need.
+It is unclear if Defendant refused his medicine or if he was consistently taking it.
+Several times throughout his stay in jail and throughout evaluations Defendant was placed on suicide watch.
+It is unclear if the medical visits and segregation were for his own safety and protection.
+As mentioned above, with no documentation of jail records the State and Court cannot adequately respond to the above argument.
+However, although not jail records, the parties do have records to illustrate Defendant's time in jail.
+First, the State received police reports of an alleged assault that occurred on October 13, 2023.
+Defendant has been charged with felony Assault in the Fourth Degree.
 See Complaint (Attachment 2).
 Further, the Order from June 22, 2023, provides some insight on Defendant's time at the jail.
-In her order finding Defendant Mentally Ill and Dangerous, Judge Dayton Klein found: Respondent has been incarcerated most of his adult life, and when not incarcerated he reported multiple hospital visits and admissions.
+In her order finding Defendant Mentally III and Dangerous, Judge Dayton Klein found: Respondent has been incarcerated most of his adult life, and when not incarcerated he reported multiple hospital visits and admissions.
 Id.
 He served 10 years in prison in the State of Iowa for a robbery conviction where he spent over seven years in segregation due to active symptoms of mental illness (i.e. mood instability, paranoia, hallucinations, and violent behavior).
 Id. at 8.
 Consequently, this Court found that (a) Respondent is mentally ill and mental illness is manifested by instances of grossly disturbed behavior or faulty perceptions; (b) as a result of Respondent's impairment, he presents a clear danger to the safety of others and there is a substantial likelihood that he will engage in acts capable of inflicting serious physical harm on another; and (c) the less restrictive placement for Respondent is commitment as a person who has a mental illness and is dangerous to the public.
 Id. at 16.
 See District Court Findings and Order, filed June 22, 2023, Court File Number 27-MH-PR-23-26 (Attachment 1).
 Respondent has remained aggressive and assaultive while in jail.
 Id. at 12; Ex.
 5; and Ex.
 6. Id.